 Digital Agency for Third Sector

-And times are tough.
-In 2026, six million fewer people donated to charity than a decade ago (CAF).
-Total UK donations fell by over a £billion – the first year-on-year decline since 2021.
+Six million fewer people donated to charity in 2026 than a decade ago.
+Total UK donations fell by over a billion pounds: the first year-on-year decline since 2021.
 The donors who remain are giving less on average.

-With six million fewer donors in the pool, the charities that grow income in this environment will be the ones that do two things well: they make themselves worth supporting, and they make supporting them easy.
+In this environment, the charities that grow income will be the ones that do two things well: they make it known they are worth supporting, and they make supporting them easy.

 We start with where your income is being made, where it is being lost, and what is getting in the way.
-That means looking at the whole picture, not just the donation form in isolation.
+That means looking at the whole picture, not just a form, or campaign message in isolation.

 Does your positioning speak to someone who does not yet give to you, not just the one who already does?